-(.001 inches thick): This is very thin copper foil.
+1 MIL (.001 inches thick): This is very thin copper foil.
 It is approximately 1.5 times thicker than typical household aluminum foil and is easy to cut but also easy to wrinkle.
-You can tear the 1 mil copper foil sheets with your hands or punch out various shape with paper punchers.
-The 1 mil is often used in scrapbooking or with other paper crafts and also for electrical, manufacturing and R & D applications.
+You can tear the 1 mil with your hands or punch out various shapes with paper punchers.
+1 mil is often used in scrapbooking or with other paper crafts and also for electrical, manufacturing and R & D applications.

-(.0014 inches thick): This is also very thin copper foil and is just slightly thicker than the 1 mil.
-The 1.4 copper foil sheets are approximately 2 times thicker than household aluminum foil.
+1.4 MIL (.0014 inches thick): This is also very thin copper foil and is just slightly thicker than the 1 mil.
+1.4 is approximately 2 times thicker than household aluminum foil.
 It will cut easily, and can also be torn by hand.
 It will also wrinkle to the touch.
 The 1.4 mil is often used in paper crafts and also for electrical, manufacturing and R & D applications.
 See a video thickness guide of 1 mil and 1.4 mil below.

-(.003 inches thick): This is thin copper foil.
-It is approximately twice as thick as 1.4 mil and 3.5 times household aluminum.
+3 MIL (.003 inches thick): This is thin foil.
+It is approximately twice as thick as 1.4 mil and 4.5 times household aluminum.
 It can be easily cut with scissors, torn by hand, and wrinkles fairly easy.
 3 mil is used for various arts and crafts, electrical, and Research and Development applications.
 See a video thickness guide of 3 mil below.

-22 Mil/16 Ounce Copper Sheets (.0216") 24 gauge: 16 ounce copper sheeting is a heavy weight copper sheet often referred to as "roofing copper" or "roofing flashing."
+22 Mil/16 Ounce Copper (.0216") 24 gauge: 16 ounce copper sheeting is a heavyweight copper often referred to as "roofing copper" or "roofing flashing."
 It weighs approximately 1 pound per square foot.
-It's often used for roofing and flashing, various art and craft projects, DIY projects such as backsplashes, countertops and range hoods, electrical applications, research and development and much more.
+It's often used for roofing and flashing, various art and craft projects, DIY projects such as copper backsplashes, copper countertops and copper range hoods, electrical applications, research and development and much more.
 16 ounce copper can be bent and formed by hand but is very durable.
 Metals snips are needed to cut this thickness.
 (Also check our patina copper sheets for a variety of uses including bartops and countertops.
 It is also used for for various wall hangings and artwork.)
 See a video thickness guide of 22 mil below.